 W: Give us Words for sharing the Gospel.

 The disciple making prayers in this subchapter 4.4 show that God chooses who to send, when to send them, which doors to open and what words we speak.
 He grants us unity to verify our message, as we spread scripture!
 See 4.4a, a, c, b, d and h respectively.

 He does these things in response to our prayers.
 A detailed study of the who, what, when, why and how of God's choosings are presented in "When God Chooses" in the Appendix (A6).
 If you are wondering if all Christians are supposed to make disciples, see "Is Every Christian Supposed to Make Disciples?" in the Appendix (A5).

-The acrostic HOW SO is presented in subchapter 4.10 titled "The Conversion Prayer Corridor: HOW SO."
-It provides an easy way to remember and practice many of these disciple making prayers.
+The acrostic HOW SO is explained in greater detail in subchapter 4.10 titled "The Conversion Prayer Corridor: HOW SO."
+This acrostic provides an easy way to remember and practice many of the disciple making prayers.

 In the surprise attack on Pearl Harbor at the beginning of World War 11, much of the US Navy was destroyed.
 US pilots were trained so quickly that they were not quite as good at navigation as they needed to be.
 As our planes flew from California to Hawaii, the planes were having trouble finding Hawaii.
 The trip was so long that if their navigation was off just a tiny bit, they would be far enough off course that they couldn't find Hawaii.
 The planes would run out of gas and crash into the ocean.

 So, the US Navy placed Beacon Ships from California, all the way to Hawaii.
 If you drew a line from California to Hawaii, there was a Beacon Ship every four hundred miles along that line.
 Radio had a range of two hundred miles, so the pilots could maintain radio contact at all times along the journey.